Last Updated: October 24, 2019

 Process subscriptions, donations, payments, goods and services that you request from us.

 Deliver relevant information and announcements regarding programs, products/services, events, news, and offers that can potentially improve your quality of life.

-Communicate to you through email, SMS, phone, and other electronic means.
+Communicate to you through email, SMS, phone, social media, and other electronic means.